 1. Practice makes perfect

 Confidence can be the biggest struggle when nursing in public.
 Practicing in the comfort of your own home can make it easier for you.
-If you don’t know how to go about it without flashing too much skin, you can try out new positions and stick to the ones that you and your baby are most comfortable with.
+If you don’t know how to go about it without flashing too much skin, you can try out new breastfeeding positions and stick to the ones you and your baby are most comfortable with.

 Try practicing it in front of guests so you can also make that system work in a public place.